ArneBachmann/sos/README.md

 Here is a comparison between SOS and traditional VCS's commands:
 - `branch` creates a branch from the current file tree, but also switches to it immediately.
 There is no requirement to name branches, removing all barriers
     - SOS allows to branch from the latest committed revision via `sos branch [<name>] --last`; this automatically applies when in tracking and picky mode.
-In consequence any changes performed since last commit will automatically be considered as a change for the next commit on the branch unless `--stay` was added as well to not switch to the new branch
+      In consequence any changes performed since last commit will automatically be considered as a change for the next commit on the branch unless `--stay` was added as well, to not switch to the new branch
+    - Using the `--fast` option will store a reference to the originating branch and revision instead of copying all files.
+This option is currently only available when also using `--last` to avoid confusion on what data is considered (not the current file tree, but the last committed revision)
 - `commit` creates a numbered revision from the current file tree, similar to how SVN does, but revision numbers are only unique per branch, as they aren't stored in a global namespace.
 The commit message is strictly *optional* on purpose (as `sos commit` serves largely as a CTRL+S replacement)
     - The first revision (created during execution of `sos offline` or `sos branch`) always has the number `0`
     - Each `sos commit` increments the revision number by one; revisions are referenced by this numeric index, the revision's optional commit message if given, or a tag